tekumara/notes/macos.md

 ## Troubleshooting

-> You can’t open the application “WhatsApp” because it may be damaged or incomplete.
+### You can’t open the application “WhatsApp” because it may be damaged or incomplete.

 Can happen when trying to open from Spotlight.
 Open from Finder - Applications instead.

+### Disk space being consumed

+On restart the disk space is released.
+To locate the source, close each running program one by one and check `df -h` before and after.